joshhornby/joshhornby.github.io/_posts/2020-11-20-terraform-and-twilio.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2020-05-13T15:00:00+01:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

-In order to manage an ever growing [Twilio TaskRouter](https://www.twilio.com/taskrouter) config I've created a [Terraform Plugin](https://github.com/joshhornby/terraform-provider-twiliotaskrouter) which allows developers to easily extend and edit their TaskRouter infrastructure.
+To manage a growing [Twilio TaskRouter](https://www.twilio.com/taskrouter) config, I've written a [Terraform plugin](https://github.com/joshhornby/terraform-provider-twiliotaskrouter) that lets developers extend and edit their TaskRouter infrastructure in code.

 ## What is Terraform?

-Terraform is an open source tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform is an open source tool for creating and versioning infrastructure.

-If we didn't use Terraform we'd need to manually create and update our Twilio TaskQueues, Workflows, Phone numbers, and the list goes on.
-When infrastructure is created manually, knowledge ends up trapped in the heads of individuals, and future updates are scary, unrepeatable, challenging, and undocumented.
+Without it, you create and update your Twilio TaskQueues, Workflows and phone numbers by hand.
+Infrastructure built that way leaves the knowledge in one person's head, and nobody wants to touch it later because there's no record of how it got that way.

-But that's where infrastructure as code can help.
-By storing infrastructure configurations in code and not making changes manually, engineers can apply processes, such as code review to their infrastructure changes too.
-The code acts as documentation, and becomes a history of changes.
+Infrastructure as code fixes that.
+Once the config lives in code, changes go through code review like anything else, and the code doubles as documentation and a history of what changed.

 ## Benefits of using Terraform with Twilio

-By moving your TaskRouter infrastructure into code, I've found the following benefits:
+Moving TaskRouter config into code gave me a few things:

-- Easily spin up new environments e.g. Testing, Production.
+- New environments, like testing and production, are quick to spin up
-- All your infrastructure can now be added to Git.
+- The infrastructure lives in Git
-- Any updates to your TaskRouter config now have to go through the same Pull Request workflow as any other piece of code.
+- Config changes go through the same pull request workflow as any other code